demisto/content/Packs/GmailSingleUser/Integrations/GmailSingleUser/README.md

 Additional info available at: https://support.google.com/a/answer/7281227

-**Optional:** You can use your own Google App instead of the default Demisto App.
+**Optional:** You can use your own Google App instead of the default Cortex XSOAR App.
 To create your own app, follow the [Google instructions for Desktop Apps](https://developers.google.com/identity/protocols/OAuth2InstalledApp#prerequisites).
 * Go to the developers credentials page: https://console.developers.google.com/apis/credentials (you may need to setup a new project if you haven't done so in the past).
 * If needed, configure the Consent Screen.
 Fill in the Consent Screen information you would like to display to your users.
 * In the credentials page choose: `Create Credentials` -> `OAuth client ID`.